archubbuck/cli-ops/docs/adr/004-structured-logging-architecture.md

 - Integration with UI components (spinners, progress bars)

 Challenges:
-- Three independent CLIs need consistent logging behavior
+- Clio and its plugins need consistent logging behavior
 - Console.log/console.error are too simple
 - Need to suppress logs during tests
 - Debug logs should not spam users by default